Matt Gaetz at his recent campaign event. Photo from the NFD News.

 Luckey said that when she confronted Gaetz about the incident at a family gathering that Thanksgiving, the 39-year-old attorney (and third-term congressman) tried to gaslight her.
 “He just immediately got so defensive and started yelling at me and my mom,” Roxanne Luckey said.
 “He called me a narcissist, just was a thousand percent gaslighting me.”
 She recalled standing there, asking if he was going to listen to her.
 But “he went full lawyer: ‘I don’t have to listen to you, I don’t have to answer your questions.’”

 This made Luckey question Gaetz’s culpability.
 “Someone who is innocent shouldn’t be getting so defensive, and literally being a grown man and yelling at a 20-year-old girl is just beyond me,” she said.
-Video of her comments is embedded below.
+Video of her comments below.

 UPDATE (Aug.
 22, 2021): The congressman and his now-wife Ginger Luckey eloped yesterday.
 They married in Southern California a year before they said they would.
 (The two told Vanity Fair that they planned to get married next August.)

 A few political figures attended the ceremony on Catalina Island.
 About 30 other friends “from normal life” rounded out the party.
 Gaetz cooked for the group.
 He served up BBQ chicken legs, grilled vegetables, and a watermelon salad, according to Vanity Fair writer Abigail Tracy.